nicolas-steenhout/main-live/meet-nic.md

 permalink: /meet-nic/
 ---

+Nic Steenhout has been an accessibility trainer and troubleshooter for over 25 years.
+He’s worked on three continents, collaborating with various organizations, from local governments to large corporations, focusing on web accessibility and digital inclusion.
+Known for his pragmatic, down-to-Earth approach, Nic helps his clients navigate complex accessibility challenges.
+When he is not off on a birdwatching adventure, you can find him speaking at events or leading workshops.

 Inclusivity is vital to a democratic Internet.
 And for more than 25 years, Nicolas Steenhout has been addressing this subject head-on as an accessibility expert.

 Working as a developer in the mid-’90s, Nic was approached by colleagues, clients and friends with web-based issues that weren’t yet part of the public consciousness.
 Images weren’t being properly announced to people who are blind; video-only tutorials didn’t account for people who are deaf; over engineered webpages made it impossible for those with ADHD to engage.
 Nic quickly realized that amid a major technological revolution, a significant part of the digital landscape was being neglected.